What is Micro Dermabrasion?

 After the procedure patients may notice a mild redness in the treated areas but typically this subsides after a few hours.

-The length of the microdermabrasion procedure is typically between 15 and 45 minutes though patients that are having the procedure performed on the neck and upper chest area may have to undergo microdermabrasion treatments that last up to an hour.
+The length of the microdermabrasion procedure is typically between 15 and 45 minutes though patients that are having the procedure performed on the neck and upper chest area may have to undergo treatments that last up to an hour.

-No anesthesia
+No Anesthesia

 The microdermabrasion procedure does not require the use of anesthesia and it is always usually done on an outpatient basis.
 In fact, some people even have this procedure during their lunch hour and return to work afterwards.

+Patients might feel a bit of tingling or slight stinging after the procedure but there should be no significant pain if the procedure has been administered correctly.
 Usually microdermabrasion patients will be required to have a series of initial treatments in order to achieve a dramatic result and once that result is obtained it is usually recommended that patients return for periodic treatments to maintain their results.

 Typical microdermabrasion candidates are people who have a dull, oily or leathery skin texture, people who have clogged or enlarged pores, people who have fine lines cause by sun exposure or aging and people who have skin pigment irregularities.
 Basically anyone who wants to rejuvenate the look of his or her skin should look into the procedure.